 Jane goes home and talks to her partner about what she discovered.
 They realise that this had sometimes affected their relationship – when he wanted her to hurry, she would get snappy.

 Her headaches disappeared and she began to enjoy going to work again.
-Her boss was now a tool to help her be able to state her time needs more clearly.
-This meant she grew in confidence.
+Her boss was now a tool to help her be able to state her needs more clearly.
+She grew in confidence and was generally happier..

 Jane continued to have sessions, every couple of months or so.
 She enjoyed the feeling of relaxation and it was a way of congratulating herself for doing so well.
 This meant she was able to address smaller issues as they came up and keep up the progress.